 Step 1: Identify two or more concepts with shared features.

-Here we’re going to use an example from political science: capitalism, communism and fascism.
+Here we’re going to use an example from political science.
+We will put three concepts, - capitalism, communism and fascism, at the top of each column.

 Step 3: After you’ve selected your concepts or theories, think about the information you should know about each of them.